"Oh, I miss home": Young guy playfully provokes elderly man, netizens laugh

 In another story, Briefly News reported about a drunk man who left Mzansi entertained with his reflexes.

-The footage shared by SA House Music Downloads shows a man standing in the street, all drunk up.
+The footage shared by SA House Music Downloads shows a man standing in the street, rather intoxicated.
 The gent tried to move, and his hat fell off, but he managed to catch his cap with his incredible balance despite being intoxicated.
 The video amused netizens and went on to become a hit online.

 Source: Briefly News